Retatrutide and NAD+: Brief Overview

 When Progress Stalls

-- Re-check protein, steps, hydration, electrolytes, and carbohydrate floor.
+- Protein, steps, hydration, electrolytes, and the carbohydrate floor come first.
 A plateau with fatigue is often under-fueling, not a retatrutide-dose problem.

-- If nausea, constipation, resting heart rate, chills, skin sensitivity, insomnia, or appetite collapse are still active, do not increase retatrutide.
+- Active nausea, constipation, resting heart rate, chills, skin sensitivity, insomnia, or appetite collapse marks a body that has not caught up to the current dose — the signal against a step up.

-- If the current dose has been quiet for 4+ weeks, titrate retatrutide by a small step rather than jumping dose bands.
+- A dose that has been quiet for 4+ weeks is the point where a small step beats jumping dose bands.

-- If fatigue is the main limiter, move NAD+ toward 250 mg per dose, improve route/dilution, or use a steady NR/NMN base before increasing retatrutide.
+- When fatigue is the main limiter, the NAD+ lever moves first — toward 250 mg per dose, better route or dilution, or a steady NR/NMN base — before retatrutide climbs.

-- Maintain the new pattern for 4+ weeks before any further titration.
+- The new pattern holds 4+ weeks before any further titration.

 Managing Side Effects